supervisely-ecosystem/import-pointcloud-pcd/README.md

             └── 0000000000.png.json
 ```

-if you want to attach photo context to ply file just create a directory `related_images` near the file.
+if you want to attach photo context to pcd file just create a directory `related_images` near the file.
 Then create directory <filename_with_ext> (in this example we name directory kitti_0000000001_pcd - it's a filename + extension + all symbols . are replaced to _)
 and put there images and corresponding json files with projection matrix.
 See example for more info.